awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-stepfunctions-statemachine.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StateMachineType`  <a name="cfn-stepfunctions-statemachine-statemachinetype"></a>
 Determines whether a `STANDARD` or `EXPRESS` state machine is created\.
 The default is `STANDARD`\.
 You cannot update the `type` of a state machine once it has been created\.
-For more information on `STANDARD` and `EXPRESS` worklfows, see [Standard Versus Express Workflows](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-standard-vs-express.html) in the AWS Step Functions Developer Guide\.
+For more information on `STANDARD` and `EXPRESS` workflows, see [Standard Versus Express Workflows](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-standard-vs-express.html) in the AWS Step Functions Developer Guide\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)